alesholub/RoboNav/README.md

 - probability and artificial intelligence

 **Changelog:**
+- V1.9.8 2017-12-28 support for RoboNavRobots.txt and for telemetryTable
 - V1.9.7 2017-11-26 version for Robotour Marathon 2017/2018 (simplified log and screen layout)
 - V1.9.6 2017-05-31 version for Roboorienteering 2017 (parameters tuning, navigation to cone, maps, paths)
 - V1.9.5 2017-05-08 version for Robotem Rovne 2017 (parameters tuning)